What's on this page:

 Ensure that your employees understand basic copyright laws.

-This should include links to the most up-to-date image rights and GDPR legislation.
+This should include links to image rights and GDPR rules.

 3. That’s private!